 “Up until now, such a concentration of three supermassive black holes had never been discovered in the universe,” adds Dr Peter Weilbacher of the Leibniz Institute for Astrophysics Potsdam (AIP).
 “The present case provides evidence of a simultaneous merging process of three galaxies along with their central black holes.”

-For the unique high-precision observations of the galaxy NGC 6240 using the 8 metre VLT, a telescope operated by the European Southern Observatory in Chile, the 3D MUSE spectrograph was used in spatial high-resolution mode together with four artificially generated laser stars and an adaptive optics system.
+For the unique high-precision observations of the galaxy NGC 6240, they utilized the 8-meter Very Large Telescope, a telescope operated by the European Southern Observatory in Chile, combined with the 3D MUSE spectrograph, operated in spatial high-resolution mode together with four artificially generated laser stars and an adaptive optics system.
 Thanks to the sophisticated technology, images are obtained with a sharpness similar to that of the Hubble Space Telescope but additionally contain a spectrum for each image pixel.
-These spectra were decisive in determining the motion and masses of the supermassive black holes in NGC 6240.
+These spectra were decisive in determining the motion and masses of the supermassive black holes.

 The scientists assume that the observed, imminent merging of the supermassive black holes in a few million years will also generate very strong gravitational waves.
 In the foreseeable future, signals of similar objects can be measured with the planned satellite-based gravitational wave detector LISA and further merging systems can be discovered.